View programs

 Looking for more pathway opportunities or to transfer to Durham College?
 Click here for more information.

-To help students have the best learning experience possible, Durham College’s IT Services department has identified technology recommendations for each program based on course needs and software requirements.
+To help students have the best learning experience possible, Durham College’s IT Services department has identified technology recommendations for the Bachelor of Behavioural Science program.
 While not required, students may want to consider these suggestions if they are purchasing a computer or laptop for the upcoming academic year.

 Processor: i3 RAM: 4GB Storage: 256GB SSD Operating System: Microsoft Windows 10 Professional or Education x64 SP1 Internet Browser: Internet Explorer 11 or Google Chrome (newest version) or Firefox (newest version) Network Adapter: 802.11ac 2.4/5 GHz wireless adapter Camera: Webcam/built-in camera Internet connection